RobustCalibration: Robust Calibration of Computer Models in R

 A few recent approaches aim to minimize the $L_2$ distance between the reality and computer model \citep{tuo2015efficient,wong2017frequentist}, where the reality and discrepancy function are often estimated in two steps separately.
-The S-GaSP calibration bridges the two-step $L_2$ calibration to the GaSP calibration.
-Compared with the two-step approaches, parameters and discrepancy $(\bm \theta, \delta(.))$ are estimated in {GaSP calibration} and {S-GaSP calibration} jointly, and the uncertainty of these estimation can be obtained based on the likelihood function of the sampling model.
-Furthermore, compared with the orthogonal calibration model \citep{plumlee2017bayesian}, the S-GaSP process places more prior mass on the small $L_2$ loss, instead of all extreme points of this loss functions.
-Indeed, a small $L_2$ loss indicates that calibrated computer model can approximately reproduce the reality.
+The S-GaSP calibration bridges the two-step $L_2$ calibration with the GaSP calibration.
+Compared with two-step approaches, parameters and discrepancy $(\bm \theta, \delta(.))$ are estimated in {GaSP calibration} and {S-GaSP calibration} jointly, and the uncertainty of these estimation can be obtained based on the likelihood function of the sampling model.
+Furthermore, compared with the orthogonal calibration model \citep{plumlee2017bayesian}, the S-GaSP process places more prior mass on inputs leading to small values of the random $L_2$ loss, instead of more prior mass on inputs close to the critical points of the loss function.

-Figure \ref{fig:schematic_graph} gives a schematic overview of the \pkg{RobustCalibration} package.
-We consider two criteria by predicting the reality: using both calibrated computer model and discrepancy (predictive accuracy), and calibrated computer model alone (calibration accuracy), both evaluated in terms of the $L_2$ loss.
-The left panel gives comparison of accuracy and computational cost between the implemented methods.
-The no-discrepancy calibration is the fastest, as the main computational cost lies in approximating computer models by emulators or by numerical methods.
-The GaSP calibration and S-GaSP calibration have the same computational order, due to inverting the covariance matrix of the field data based on Cholesky decomposition.
-Because of the inclusion of the model of discrepancy, the predictive accuracy by GaSP and S-GaSP is the higher than the no-discrepancy calibration.